What is OSCIA all about?

 Eleanor served on the OFA Board representing Leeds County for many years until 2008, and then served as the Zone director for Leeds, Grenville, Frontenac and Dundas Counties from 2008 – 2017.

-Eleanor is proud to now sit on the executive of OSCIA as 1st vice.
+Eleanor is proud to now sit on the executive of OSCIA as president.
 As a member of the OSCIA board she represents OSCIA to Farm and Food Care.
 She also sits on a National Species at Risk committee again representing OSCIA.
 This committee is very educational from the point that not all Provinces have the same programs as we have in Ontario to protect natural lands as well as agricultural lands.
 She does not see the same types of BMPs.
 They could all benefit from an OSCIA type of organization in each province.

 Andy Van Niekerk